 Bananas

-There’s a reason why bananas are a tried and tested healthy snack.
-They’re low in calories and are great for keeping hunger at bay.
-This has a lot to do with the fact that they’re packed full of pectin; a soluble fibre found in fruits and vegetables that increases feelings of fullness.
+There’s a reason why bananas are a go-to healthy snack for many.
+They’re low in calories and great for keeping hunger at bay.
+This has a lot to do with their high pectin content.
+Pectin is a soluble fibre found in fruits and vegetables that increases feelings of fullness.

-Plus, bananas have relatively high levels of tryptophan and magnesium which help to promote sleep by increasing the production of melatonin.
+Plus, bananas are relatively high in tryptophan and magnesium, which help promote sleep by increasing melatonin production.
 Magnesium also decreases cortisol levels.
-Cortisol is known as ‘the stress hormone’ and it can keep you awake.
+This is known as ‘the stress hormone’ and can keep us awake.

-Unlike sugary, fast-digesting carbohydrates found in snacks like cakes and biscuits, higher-fibre carb options like bananas are slower to digest.
-They also won’t cause sharp spikes in your blood sugar levels – something that can make it more difficult to fall asleep.
+Unlike sugary, fast-digesting carbohydrates in snacks like cakes and biscuits, higher-fibre carb options like bananas are slower to digest.
+They also won’t cause sharp spikes in your blood sugar levels – something that can make it trickier to fall asleep.

 8. Oily fish